-The following table presents certain unaudited prospective financial information with respect to Worldpay used by Centerview and Goldman Sachs, at the direction of FIS, in performing its financial analyses with respect to Worldpay as described in "-Opinion of Centerview, FIS' Financial Advisor" and "-Opinion of Goldman, FIS' Financial Advisor" beginning on pages [•] and [•], respectively, which we refer to as the Worldpay unaudited prospective financial information used by Centerview and Goldman Sachs.
-The Worldpay unaudited prospective financial information used by Centerview and Goldman Sachs reflects unaudited prospective financial information for calendar years ending 2019 through 2023 using information furnished by Worldpay for 2019, 2020 and 2021, which FIS management then extrapolated, where applicable, for 2022 and 2023.
+The following table presents certain unaudited prospective financial information with respect to Worldpay used by Centerview and Goldman Sachs, at the direction of FIS, in performing its financial analyses with respect to Worldpay as described in "-Opinion of Centerview, FIS' Financial Advisor" and "-Opinion of Goldman, FIS' Financial Advisor" beginning on pages 95 and 108, respectively, which we refer to as the Worldpay unaudited prospective financial information used by Centerview and Goldman Sachs.
+The Worldpay unaudited prospective financial information used by Centerview and Goldman Sachs.
+The Worldpay unaudited prospective financial information used by Centerview and Goldman Sachs.
+The Worldpay unaudited prospective financial information used by unaudited prospective financial information for calendar years ending 2019 through 2023 using information furnished by Worldpay for 2019, 2020 and 2021, which FIS management then extrapolated, where applicable, for 2022 and 2023.
 Such Worldpay unaudited prospective financial information was approved by FIS management for use by Centerview and Goldman Sachs.

-(in millions) 2019E 2020E 2021E 2022E 2023E Revenue \$4,260 \$4,660 \$5,081 \$5,538 \$6,037 Adjusted EBITDA(1) \$2,030 \$2,325 \$2,556 \$2,814 \$3,097 Unlevered Free Cash Flow(2) \$1,093 \$1,427 \$1,654 \$1,852 \$2,059
+(in millions) 2019E 2020E 2021E 2022E 2023E Revenue \$4,260 \$4,660 \$5,081 \$5,538 \$6,037 Adjusted EBITDA (1) \$2,030 \$2,325 \$2,556 \$2,814 \$3,097 Unlevered Free Cash Flow(2) \$1,093 \$1,427 \$1,654 \$1,852 \$2,059

-- Adjusted EBITDA is a non-GAAP measure, which reflects earnings from continuing operations (burdened for stock-based compensation) before interest, taxes, depreciation and amortization, excluding certain costs and other transactions which management deems non-operational in nature. - (2) Unlevered Free Cash Flow is a non-GAAP measure, which is calculated as Adjusted EBITDA (burdened for stock-based compensation expense) adjusted for capital expenditures, changes in net working capital and taxes.
+(1) Adjusted EBITDA is a non-GAAP measure, which reflects earnings from continuing operations (burdened for stock-based compensation) before interest, taxes, depreciation and amortization, excluding certain costs and other transactions which management deems non-operational in nature.

+(2) Unlevered Free Cash Flow is a non-GAAP measure, which is calculated as Adjusted EBITDA (burdened for stock-based compensation expense) adjusted for capital expenditures, changes in net working capital and taxes.
 Stock-based compensation expense was projected to be \$110 million in 2019, \$121 million in 2020, \$131 million in 2021, \$143 million in 2022 and \$156 million in 2023.